Do you need employer's liability insurance for volunteers?

 All employers are required by law to insure against liability for injury to their employees which could arise out of their employment.

 Employers have a responsibility to maintain a safe working environment for employees, and failure to do so could result in a claim being made against them by the employee to seek compensation.
-However, volunteers and employees aren't the same thing, which begs the question: do you need employer's liability insurance for volunteers?
+However, volunteers and employees aren't the same thing, which begs the question: do you need employers' liability insurance for volunteers?

 What exactly is employer's liability insurance?

-To give an example of a claim, if an employee were to trip and fall on a wire while carrying out work for your charity, injured themselves and made a claim, employer's liability insurance would cover the costs of defending against the allegation as well as compensation payments.
+To give an example of a claim, if an employee were to trip and fall on a wire while carrying out work for your charity, injured themselves and made a claim, employer's liability insurance would cover the costs of defending against the allegation as well as any potential compensation payments.

-Do charities need employer's liability insurance for volunteers?
+Do charities need employers' liability insurance for volunteers?

-Without the right insurance cover in place, if a claim for injury or illness is brought against your charity by a volunteer, you may have to defend it with the charity's own funds.
+Either way, as someone who runs a business or charity, this is information you need to be aware of.
+After all, without the right insurance cover in place, if a claim for injury or illness is brought against your charity by a volunteer, you may have to defend it with the charity's own funds.

 Is there anything else charities should know?